Dmathz16/server-test/README.md

 # Server Test

-Used for testing server only
+For setting up production server with flask+nginx+gunicorn

 ## After running new instance in AWS EC2